blue-rigel/blue-rigel/README.md

 ## 💫 About Me

-Senior Software Engineer with 8+ years of experience in web development, mobile app development, cloud infrastructure, and DevOps.
-Currently working at SPH Media, previously at GovTech Singapore, News Corp Australia, Unios, and DBS Bank.

-I build high-performance, user-friendly applications using modern technologies and best practices.
-My expertise spans front-end, back-end, cloud services, and SEO optimization.

-As a polyglot developer, I'm passionate about exploring various programming languages and technologies, constantly expanding my toolkit to tackle diverse challenges in the most effective way.
+I am a results-driven Lead Engineer and Project Manager with over 9 years of comprehensive experience in software development, DevOps, and cloud architecture.
+My expertise lies in building highly scalable, secure, and cloud-native applications for both enterprise and government sectors.
+I am passionate about leveraging cloud computing, security, and enterprise architecture to drive digital transformation.

+Throughout my career, I have honed a strong technical skill set in Golang, Java Spring Boot, React.js, AWS, Terraform, and Kubernetes.
+I am recognized for my ability to lead teams, optimize system performance, and architect robust authentication solutions.

 ## 🚀 Technical Skills